 This laptop has a nice additional feature of advanced Dolby Audio technology, meaning you do not need to buy any extra speakers in order to improve your gaming experience.
 Low budget laptops often miss this additional touch, so this is another appealing quality of this laptop.

 Lenovo’s gaming laptops are known to be durable and reliable.
 Overall the Ideapad is arguably the best gaming laptop for $700.
 It offers a good quality of gaming with some additional features that make it stand out from others on the list.

 2. Dell G3 (2nd place – good CPU and plenty of storage)

 CPU: 2.5 GHz Intel Core i5-8300H | GPU: Nvidia GeForce GTX 1050 | RAM: 8GB DDR4 + 16GB Optane memory | Screen: 15.6-inch (1,920 x 1,080) | Storage: 1TB Hybrid Drive | Battery: 51 Whr | Dimensions: 21 x 9 x 3 inches | Weight: 7 lbs

 Use of Optane memory

-The Dell G3 has a lot of original features that separates it from a lot of the laptops on the list that enables it to provide a good quality gaming laptop at a low cost.
+Coming in at 2nd place for in the run for best gaming laptop under $700 is the Dell G3.
+It has a lot of original features that separates it from a lot of the laptops on the list that enables it to provide a good quality gaming laptop at a low cost.

 This laptop functions on a good Intel Core-i5 processor that is capable of holding running speeds and performance close to the standard of the far more expensive i7 processor and is a fantastic budget CPU for gaming.